sjbitcode/panchang/README.md

 ### Setup

-Pull this project's Docker image from Dockerhub via the command `docker pull sjbitcode/panchang`.

 Copy the `docker-compose-production.yml` file and replace the email configurations with your own email data.

 Run `docker-compose -f docker-compose-production.yml up -d` to build the containers and run in daemon mode.